-The following Terms and Conditions (“Terms”) are applicable to all services and work provided during a project or engagement between RiPE Technologies, doing business as RiPE Technologies (“RiPE”), with its principal place of business at 1514 N. Hoover Street, Los Feliz, CA 90027 and a client (“Client”), that has authorized RiPE to provide the services and work.
+The following Terms and Conditions (“Terms”) are applicable to all services and work provided during a project or engagement between RiPE Technologies, doing business as Ripe Marketing (“RiPE”), with its principal place of business at 1514 N. Hoover Street, Los Feliz, CA 90027 and a client (“Client”), that has authorized RiPE to provide the services and work.
 RiPE and Client may be referred to hereunder individually as a “Party” and collectively as the “Parties.”

 1. DEFINITIONS; INTERPRETATION

 Unless otherwise defined, capitalized terms used herein shall have the meanings set forth in the body of these Terms, referenced herein, or as defined below.
 Terms other than those defined below shall be given their plain English meaning and terms of art having specialized meanings in the online marketing industry shall be construed in accordance with industry standards.
 Unless otherwise contextually required, words importing the singular include the plural and vice-versa.

 1.1.
 Affiliate.
 “Affiliate” refers to any person or entity controlled by, controlling, or under common control of a Party.
 “Control” means the legal, beneficial, or equitable ownership, directly or indirectly, of more than 50% of the aggregate of all voting equity interests in the entity.

 1.2.
 Agreement.
 “Agreement” refers to (a) these Terms, (b) any attached or referenced Exhibit(s), and (c) any Scopes(s) of Work, Proposal(s), or Work Authorization(s), that specifically reference these Terms and are incorporated herein by reference.